hacklabsdev/laravel-trends/README.md

 ## Prerequisites

-Before you install the package make sure you have queues working as Trends uses it to control the tendences.
+Before you install the package make sure you have queues working and running since Trends uses it to control the tendences.
 Refer to Laravel [official documentation](https://laravel.com/docs/master/queues#introduction "official documentation") in order to configure queues in your project.

 ## Installation